mrchocha/CSE523-Machine-Learning-Fantastic-4/README.md

 </p>
 <p>
 Here we are focusing on the stock market and its features like close price, open price, Returns, etc. And we are also establishing a relationship between trends of twitter features (Positive tweets, Negative tweets, Bullishness attitude) and stock market features (Close price, Open price, Volatility, Return) and seeing up to what extent they are correlated and if found correlatedness, we are forecasting one of the features on the basis of another using different forecasting techniques.
-We have used cosine similarity, Granger’s Causality Analysis (GCA), Augemented Dick Fuller test (ADF test) and F-test to find correlation.
+We have used Correlation, Granger’s Causality Analysis (GCA), Augemented Dick Fuller test (ADF test) and F-test to find correlation.
 </p>
 <p>
 And have used forecasting techniques like ARIMA (AutoRegressive Integrated Moving Average) and OLS (Ordinary